lummax/librcimmixcons/README.md

 cargo build
 ```

-To build without the debugging output and a little optimization (-O1) please
+To build without the debugging output and with some optimization please
 use:

 ```